Prince Harry mourns ‘painful year in a painful decade’ during Nelson Mandela Day speech at United Nations

 “The right thing to do is not up for debate,” he said.

-Beyond the horrifying laundry list of global terrors, Harry did share his own few bright spots, including mother Princess Diana, an activist in her own right, Markle, who he referred to as his “soulmate,” and their two children, Archie and Lilibet.
+Harry did share a few of his own bright spots, including his mother, Princess Diana, an activist in her own right Meghan, whom he referred to as his “soulmate"; and their two children, Archie and Lilibet.